 - BADASS: Recognized by most fans as the absolute most badass protagonist of the series, and certainly its most popular.
 While Jonathan was kind of a goody-goody and Joseph offset his badassery with being kinda goofy, Jotaro is pure, unadulterated, Rated M for Manly badass.

 - Badass Adorable: When Alessi de-aged him into a seven-year-old, but despite being a child facing an axe-wielding maniac, Jotaro still kicked his ass.

 - Badass Biker: A few chapters of part three.

 - Badass Boast: (after defeating Dio) "You lost for a reason, Dio.
 One single, simple reason.
 You pissed me off."

-- Badass Bookworm: By the time Part 4 comes in, he is a marine biologist.note
+- Badass Bookworm: Can be seen in his jail cell in the beginning trying to study the mystery of his stand with books subconsciously retrieved by Star Platinum.
+By the time Part 4 comes in, he is a marine biologist.note .

 - Badass Longcoat: In part 3, it's technically a school outfit, but still looks cool.
 Revised to a Badass Labcoat of Science and Medicine to go along with his new identity as a renowned marine biologist for part 4.

 - Barbarian Long Hair: Star Platinum has it, more noticeably in the OVA's

 - Battle Cry: "ORA!"